opencaesar/docbook-adapter/docbook-tools/docbook-renderer/README.md

-# DocBook Adapter
+# DocBook Renderer

-A tool to execute tag transformations and renders on a given DocBook.
+A tool to execute tag transformations and renders on a given DocBook into PDF and HTML.

 ## Run as a CLI
 MacOS/Linux:
 ```
     cd docbook-tools
-    ./gradlew docbook-adapter:run --args="..."
+    ./gradlew docbook-renderer:run --args="..."
 ```
 Windows:
 ```
     cd docbook-tools
-    gradlew.bat docbook-adapter:run --args="..."
+    gradlew.bat docbook-renderer:run --args="..."
 ```
 Args for PDF render:
 ```